ElliotWChan/ElliotWChan.github.io/pages/pages-root-folder/index.md

 widget3:
   title: "Molecular Simulation"
   url: 'https://en.wikipedia.org/wiki/Molecular_dynamics'
-  text: 'Most of the work I do involved computational simulations.
+  text: 'Most of the work I do involves computational simulations.
 Here is a personal favourite example of the technique, using it to investigate DNA supercoiling done by <a href="https://agnesnoylab.wordpress.com/">Dr. Agnes Noy.</a>'
   video: '<a href="#" data-reveal-id="videoModal"><img src="images/dancingdna.png" width="300" height="375" alt=""/></a>'